Hopium21/web3.py/ARCHITECTURE.md

 Provider
 On initialisation, is started in a separate thread.
 Continuously fetches incoming requests from a queue and appends the responses to another queue.
-Providers only receives and returns "raw" requests, JSON validation and decoding happens in the Request Manager.
+Provider only receives and returns "raw" requests, JSON validation and decoding happen in the Request Manager.

 ```
 As of now there are two implementations: